 The Kennel Club’s position

 The Kennel Club recognises that a number of databases are not compliant with regulatory requirements and that in general there are lots of databases in the market which can be confusing.
-Whilst Petlog would comply with having to share information on a joined-up service, we believe that a single database raises a number of concerns: e.g. it would impact competition in the market and is likely to result in price increases for pet owners and a lack of innovation.
+Whilst Petlog would comply with having to share information on a joined up service, we believe that a single database raises a number of concerns: for example, it would impact competition in the market and is likely to result in price increases for pet owners and a lack of innovation.
 To address concerns regarding non-compliant databases, we would welcome compliance auditing of all databases by a relevant governmental body.
 This would ensure that the Department for Environment, Food and Rural Affairs (Defra), for example, is continuously monitoring the activity and service of databases in its jurisdiction and updating its list of compliant databases as necessary.

 It is legally required, however, that microchips are registered with databases that comply with all relevant regulations, such as Petlog, which play an instrumental role in reuniting owners and their pets in the event of loss or theft.
-It is worth noting that Petlog typically receives more calls regarding dogs being found than calls to alert the database of a lost dog: e.g. between January and September 2020, there was a total of 7,698 calls reporting lost dogs versus 12,011 calls reporting found dogs.
+It is worth noting that Petlog typically receives more calls regarding dogs being found than calls to alert the database of a lost dog: for example, between January and September 2020, there was a total of 7,698 calls reporting lost dogs versus 12,011 calls reporting found dogs.
 This suggests that the current system is working effectively and reuniting dogs with their keepers before they even recognise that their dog is missing.

 Further to this, the Petlog database currently holds the details of the previous keeper of the animal and any rescue details even after the pet has been transferred.
 This ensures that a more detailed background history of the animal – including where a pet has been and how many keepers it has previously had – is easily accessible to veterinarians or keepers contacting the database in the event of an emergency, for example.

 We do not support compulsory scanning at every appointment for the reasons highlighted above by the BVA and because scanning and checking the relevant database can be time consuming, and may be unlikely to be completed in a meaningful way if required during every visit to the veterinary surgery.
 This could have a number of unintended consequences for animals and their owners, such as a reduced number of available appointments and increased costs for owners to burden.
-We would like to see greater adoption of technological advances, such as the halo scanner, which can scan a microchip and automatically flag a lost or stolen animal within eight seconds.
+We would like to see greater adoption of technological advances, such as the Halo Scanner, which can scan a microchip and automatically flag a lost or stolen animal within eight seconds.
 This would make the process both quicker and easier for veterinarians.

 It is also worth noting that veterinarians already play a key role in helping to reunite lost or stolen animals with their owners.
 The BVA advises veterinarians to exercise their professional judgement, based on the information available, when choosing whether to scan for a microchip.
 It is important that veterinarians continue to operate within their powers and follow best practice guidelines regarding scanning.
 They cannot seize or hold a dog suspected as stolen, nor can they share confidential ownership information; however, they can scan on first presentation at the practice to ensure dogs are microchipped and contact details are up to date.
+It is essential that the health and welfare needs of the dog are put front and centre of any changes to and application of microchipping legislation.

 If there is an issue you feel strongly about, write a letter to your parliamentary representative lending your support to one of our many campaigns and letting them know how they can help.
 Your emails and letters don't need to be long, in fact, the shorter the better as politicians are very busy.
 By doing this you will be playing your part in keeping the welfare of dogs on the political agenda.